brotkrueml/form-country-select/README.md

 3166-1 standard.
 The country list is localised according to the language of the website page.

-The extension supports TYPO3 v9 LTS, TYPO3 v10 LTS and TYPO3 v11 LTS.
+The extension supports TYPO3 v10 LTS and TYPO3 v11 LTS.
+Use version 1.x for support
+with TYPO3 v9 LTS.

 [Documentation](https://docs.typo3.org/p/brotkrueml/form-country-select/main/en-us/) |
 [Changelog](https://github.com/brotkrueml/form-country-select/blob/main/CHANGELOG.md) |